deckhouse/virtualization/images/cdi-artifact/patches/README.md

 When cloning from PVC to PVC, it's necessary to select a cloning strategy.
 By default, the cloning strategy `snapshot` is selected.
 However, `replicated.csi.storage.deckhouse.io` and `local.csi.storage.deckhouse.io` can create snapshots only when using LVM Thin.
 To avoid errors, for LVM Thick, it's necessary to use `copy` cloning strategy (`csi-clone` is also unavailable since the CSI itself creates a snapshot when using `csi-clone`).

+#### `022-add-datavolume-quouta-not-exceeded-condition.patch`

+A new condition, QuotaNotExceeded, has been added to the DataVolume resource to indicate that the project's quotas have not been exceeded.

+This patch includes an architectural assumption where the condition of the DataVolume resource is modified by an external controller.
+In the future, CDI usage is planned to be discontinued, making this assumption non-disruptive.